alidasmeh/lane_detection/README.md

-# Lane Detection with CV lib
+# Lane Detection with OpenCV lib

 The aim of this project is creating a module to detect lane on the street only using images.
 For the Image Processing part, [OpenCV](https://opencv.org/) is used.